lightningcpu/BBS-Auto-Coop/README.md

 ### Additional Features:

 1. **Connection Checks**: Monitors player connections and restarts the room if players disconnect, preventing disruptions.
-2. **Live Death Checks**: Keeps track of your status to prevent getting stuck on an infinite loading screen when others disconnect.
+2. **Automatic Revival**: Always monitors whether you are alive or not and automatically revives the player if they are downed.
 3. **Special Ability Activation**: Automatically uses your special ability when the boss fight begins, a unique feature that enhances gameplay.
-4. **Automatic Revival**: Always monitors whether you are alive or not and automatically revives the player if they are downed.

 ### What's the Catch?